About Paths to Health NM Programs

 Preventing Falls

 Falls Prevention Programs are proven to help older adults reduce their risk of falls and injuries through muscle strengthening, balance and gait training.
-Four evidence-based programs are available:
+Falls Prevention Programs include:

-Contact Adult Falls Prevention Coordinator with the New Mexico Department of Health at (505) 476-3082 for more information on falls prevention and class availability.
+Contact the New Mexico Department of Health at fallspreventionprogram@doh.nm.gov for more information on falls prevention and class availability.

 Provider Referral Programs